nglange/help-documentation/_userguides/Box_Panel.md

 featured: true
 weight: 2
 tags: [getting started, Box Panel]
-author: Jill Tempelmeyer and Leslie Lundquist
-editor: Leslie Lundquist
+author: Mao Jia
 dateAdded: April 14, 2016
 ---

 ## Getting Started with Box Panel

-The Box Panel interface gives you a single, consolidated view of assets deployed in your **IBM Blue Box Dedicated** and **IBM Blue Box Local** cloud environments.
-Its self-service access lets you create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices, easily.
+The Box Panel interface gives you a single, consolidated view of your IBM Cloud Object Storage (COS) environment.
+Its self-service access enables you to  create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices, easily.

-This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your IBM Blue Box Cloud.
-This document applies to Box Panel Version 3.8.3 and later.
+This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your IBM COS environment.

 ### Table of Contents